ichicho/Bluetooth-Multiboot/README.md

    Find and memorize MAC addresses of your bluetooth adapter and devices.

 2. Extract linkkeys by following steps in [this project](https://github.com/digitalbirdo/BT-LinkkeySync) or [the copy of it](./BT-LinkkeySync/README.md).
-   Import linkkeys into Windows by using the method offered in the guide.
+   Import extracted linkkeys into Windows by using the method offered in the guide.

    Credit to [digitalbirdo](https://github.com/digitalbirdo).